melgabay/Reflectiz_Task/README.md

 - SQL queries were added in a dedicated file.
 - The code was commented.
 - Error handling was added.
-- A dynamic strategy was implemented for unstable product identifiers.
+- A dynamic strategy was implemented for unstable product identifiers, including a fallback to the next pagination page when needed.
 - A README was written to explain installation, structure, and execution.

 ## Deliverables Included